kobble-git/kobble-data-common/content/onboard.md

 ::: slide
 ### Getting Started
 To get started, you need a [Github](https://github.com) account.
 Don't worry if you don't know what Github is, you only need to create an account.
-However, we stronly recommend that you learn about [Github](https://github.com).
+However, we strongly recommend that you learn about [Github](https://github.com).
 It's an invaluable tool for managing and preserving important data.
 To create a [Github](https://github.com) account, click [here](https://github.com).  {.left}

 Once you have your [Github](https://github.com) account, click the *Login with Github* button above to start Kobble!   {.left}
 :::